RedMadRobot/gears-android/core-ktx/README.md

 #### Default Value

 If you not assign any value to a property, will be returned default value on property reading.
+Delegates of nullable types will always return `null` by default.
-You can specify default value with parameter `default`:
+You can specify default value for non-nullable types with parameter `default`:
 ```kotlin
 var messagesCount by preferences.int { 1 }
 // or